How we feed (aside from also pasture grazing)

 FB group- GOAT EMERGENCY TEAM

-Hoof care- goats need their hooves trimmed at least every 8 weeks here due to wet areas and soft ground.
+Hoof care- goats need their hooves trimmed about every 8-12 weeks here due to wet areas and soft ground.

 I use hoof trimmers and an angle grinder similar to Hoof Boss on mine.